 Each donut is made with real maple syrup, packed with crispy, salty bacon bits, and topped with a sweet maple glaze.
 What could be better?
 You’re gonna want to skip the bakery donuts after you see how easy these are to make!

-- Buttermilk: Using buttermilk instead of regular milk is going to make these donuts super soft and moist.
-I like to make my own- see my tips below!
+• Buttermilk: Using buttermilk instead of regular milk is going to make these donuts super soft and moist.
+I like to make my own homemade buttermilk, it’s way easier than you think it is!

 When you hear “homemade donuts” you probably think to yourself, that can’t be easy!
 Well I’m here to tell you that it is when they are oven-baked.
 It’s truly so simple and you don’t have to worry about the mess of cleaning up used oil.